NFSKG3/SimpPanel/README.md

 ---What's the point?---
 Domains can remove Control Panel listings  in the Windows CP GUI.
 You can still accsess these settings, but however you have to remember ridiculous names.
 For example, main.cpl takes you to Mouse settings.
-This offers a point-and-click GUI for
+This offers a point-and-click GUI for opening these .cpl files.